Explore-In-HMS/common-mobile-services/README.md

     override fun onCancelled() {}
 })
 ```
-Call `getSignInIntent` to start the `Activity` of he relevant service for the use login.
+Call `getSignInIntent` to start the `Activity` of the relevant service for the use login.
 ```kt
 accountService.getSignInIntent { intent ->
     startActivityForResult(intent, REQUEST_CODE)